ujjwalmsft/GettingStartedWithQSharpReferences/README.md

 # GettingStartedWithQSharpReferences

-Reference links to getting started with QSharp
+Please refer to the attached PDF file for links to getting started with QSharp